elixir-ecto/ecto/guides/Getting Started.md

  - not require a username and password.
 If the above configuration doesn't work, try removing the username and password fields, or setting them both to "postgres".
  - be running on a non-standard port.
 The default port is `5432`.
 You can specify your specific port by adding it to the config: e.g. `port: 15432`.

-This piece of configuration configures how Ecto will connect to our database, called "friends".
+This configures how Ecto will connect to our database, called "friends".
 Specifically, it configures a "repo".
 More information about [Ecto.Repo can be found in its documentation](https://hexdocs.pm/ecto/Ecto.Repo.html).

 The `Friends.Repo` module is defined in `lib/friends/repo.ex` by our `mix ecto.gen.repo` command: